Seeing Double (album)

 Seeing Double is the fourth studio album from S Club.
-It was the only album to be released under the name "S Club", after the group was rebranded when band member Paul Cattermole left the group in June 2002 after his departure announcement in March.
+It was the only album to be released under the name "S Club", after the group was rebranded when Paul Cattermole left the group in June 2002 after his departure announcement in March.
 It was used as the main musical influence to the film of the same name released in April 2003.
 Despite good reviews and reception, the album only managed to reach number 17 on the UK Albums Chart.

 Background

-After Paul Cattermole's departure, vowing to not disband, the remaining six members stayed together under the name S Club.
+After Paul Cattermole's departure, vowing to not disband, the remaining six members remained together under the name S Club.
 Despite losing a member of the group, the future remained positive as, although they were very sad to see Cattermole leave the group, they were "delighted" to have extended their contracts meaning they could look forward to new material, a new series of their television show as well as their first feature film.
 However, media reports of the time were not so optimistic stating that, as neither the Spice Girls nor Take That had survived once they lost a member of their group, it would be difficult for S Club to remain together in an industry which has a "horrible habit of leaving bands in tatters once the first member has left".

-After only peaking at number-five in the UK charts with "Alive", their first single as a six, S Club's positivism was diminished.
+"Hey Kitty Kitty" (initially just called "Hey Kitty") was the first promotional track of the album, released as a special feature for Sunny Delight.
+In November 2002, the band released their first single "Alive", as a six piece.
+The single featured remixes from the likes of Almighty and Flip & Fill, as well as a remix by Kurtis Mantronik for the track "Dance", which was featured alongside "Alive" in some promotional sales.
+After the single only peaked at number-five in the UK charts, S Club's positivism was diminished.
 Although their progressive musical style was once again furthered with the release of their fourth studio album, Seeing Double, it failed to make an impact on the UK charts, stalling at number-seventeen.
-S Club's time at the top of the charts was slowly coming to an end, and when Jo O'Meara announced that she had an immobilising back condition which could have left her in a wheelchair, and she was unable to take part in television performances, the group was left devastated.
+Besides the above three songs, some of the other tracks in the album also featured in the Viva S Club series, such as "Straight from the Heart", "Do It Till We Drop", "Gangsta Love", "Let Me Sleep", "Dance" and the b-side from Alive, "Discotek".

+In April 2003, S Club released their first feature film, Seeing Double, directed by music-video director Nigel Dick, which was to be the last time the group would be seen on-screen together.
+Unlike its television predecessors, the film moved into the realm of children's fantasy, and saw the group fighting evil scientist Victor Gaghan in his quest to clone the world's pop stars.
+The movie also featured additional album tracks that hadn't featured in the television series, such as "Whole Lotta Nothin'","Love Ain't Gonna Wait for You", and "Who Do You Think You Are?", amongst others.